manav1411/TranquilityOS/README.md

 # TranquilityOS
-a hobbyist OS built from scratch, designed to run on x86 architecture.
+an OS built from scratch, designed to run on x86 architecture.
 The project explores the fundamentals of bootloaders, kernel dev, and low-level hardware interaction, starting from BIOS execution to a basic 32-bit kernel.

 ## Features
 - Minimal bootloader written in x86 assembly